HunainMulla/Freelancing_Website_v2/README.md

-# Warnings!
+# Warning!
 Make sure the images you upload are under 50KB

 # FreelanceHub - Freelancing Platform